galactic-forensics/workshop_arduino_electronics/README.md

 in the `graphics` folder.
-If python scripts or `svg` originals exist, the filenames will be identical to the files in the figures folder.
+If python scripts or `svg` originals exist, the filenames will be identical to the files in the figures' folder.

 ## Image credit and copyrights